pmd/pmd/docs/pages/pmd/userdocs/installation.md

 ## Running PMD via command line

-{% include callout.html type="primary" content="PMD comes with several command line utilities, like CPD, the rule designer or PMD itself.
+{% include callout.html type="primary"
+   content="PMD comes with several command line utilities, like CPD, the rule designer or PMD itself.
-On Unix, you can run any of them using the script `run.sh`, located inside the `bin/` directory of the PMD distribution .
+            On Unix, you can run any of them using the script `run.sh`, located inside the `bin/` directory of the PMD distribution.
 The first argument is the name of the utility you want to execute ('pmd', 'designer', ...), e.g. PMD is launched via `run.sh pmd`.
 The rest of the arguments are specific to the utility used.<br/><br/>
             On Windows, each utility has its own startup script, e.g. `pmd.bat`, `cpd.bat`." %}

 The PMD command (`pmd.bat` or `run.sh pmd`) requires three options: